 The average number of days on the market for sale properties has pushed higher this year, with 49 days on the market being the average as of January 2020 which is slightly greater than the 46 days of 2018.
 Auction clearance rates, which were at 65.8% last year have also risen to 71% annually as of early January 2020.

 Selling property in Adelaide without an agent

 If you're planning to sell your own property in Adelaide, it’s important to have a good idea of the selling process.
 This is to avoid unnecessary burden, hassles and fees when selling an estate.
 The most important thing to do is to set a proper price.
 You need to consider the current market trends and how high the demand of a property in Adelaide currently is.

 Do some research.
 Know the prices of similar properties.
-Make sure that your prices aren’t high enough that it will discourage potential buyers.
+Make sure your prices aren’t high enough that it will discourage potential buyers.
 Remember, you aren't the only one selling a property.

 Also, know that it is illegal to misrepresent a property's price to any buyers.
 This also includes advertising the property at a selling price that is lower than the market trends.

-Also know which to sell and what not to sell.
-Items (also known as chattel) that you don't want to be sold needs to be excluded in the contract of sale.
-Remember too that first impression last, so make sure to know how to present your property to your potential buyers before taking some photos for advertising.
-Also, remember to not exclude other potential buyers when presenting a property.
+Remember too that first impressions last, so make sure you know how to present your property to your potential buyers before taking some photos for advertising.

 The process of selling your property may be complex and time-consuming but with proper preparation, you'll find it easier than expected.